TommyCheng023/Gemini_Quizify/README.md

 # Gemini Quizify
 ## Description
+- The **AI-Generated Quiz Tool** project focuses on providing students and learners with accessible and effective means to reinforce their understanding of various topics.

-A streamlit app that can <ins>read documents and generate a quiz with 1-10 multiple-choice questions</ins> that allow users to test themselves.
+- A streamlit app that can <ins>read user-provided documents, offer instand feedback, and dynamically generate a quiz with 1-10 multiple-choice questions with answer keys and explanations prepared</ins> that allow users to test themselves.
 ## Demo

 https://github.com/TommyCheng023/Gemini_Quizify/assets/115842289/969ee57c-46f4-4098-8494-0efb7fdb7a79